elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Composite pattern is powerful as it allows us to treat an object as a composite.
-Since both single and composite objects share the same interface, it will enable reusing objects without worrying about their compatibility.
+Since both single and composite objects share the same interface, it enables reusing objects without worrying about their compatibility.
     </div><br/>
     <div>
-      <strong>Technical Response:</strong> The Composite Pattern describes a group of objects that can be treated in the same way a single instance of an object may be.<br/><br/>This allows us to treat individual objects and compositions uniformly, which means that the same behavior will be applied whether we're working with one or a thousand items.<br/><br/>This pattern can be used to create a scalable application with a large number of objects.
-It is useful when dealing with an object hierarchy that resembles a tree.
+      <strong>Technical Response:</strong> The Composite Pattern describes a collection of objects treated in the same way that a single instance of an object can.<br/><br/>This approach allows us to treat individual objects and compositions uniformly, which means the same behavior is applied when working with one or a thousand items.<br/><br/>This pattern gets used to create a scalable application with many objects, and it is useful when dealing with an object hierarchy that resembles a tree.
 Your operating system, for example, uses this pattern to create directories and sub-directories.
-This pattern is also used by libraries such as React and Vue to create reusable interfaces.
+This pattern also gets used by libraries such as React and Vue to create reusable interfaces.
     </div>

   </div>